 One in three children face both monetary and multidimensional poverty.
-About 26.6 percent of children, despite living in households with sufficient income, lack access to essential services.
-Conversely, 8.8 percent are monetarily poor but not multidimensionally deprived, often in low-income urban areas with better access to services (Figure 6.1).
-Nearly a third (32.9 percent) of monetary poor children also face multiple deprivations, particularly in high-poverty counties like Turkana, Mandera, and Samburu, where access to sanitation, housing, and clean water is limited.
+About 26.6 per cent of children, despite living in households with sufficient income, lack access to essential services.
+Conversely, 8.8 per cent are monetarily poor but not multidimensionally deprived, often in low-income urban areas with better access to services (Figure 6.1).
+Nearly a third (32.9 per cent) of monetary poor children also face multiple deprivations, particularly in high-poverty counties like Turkana, Mandera, and Samburu, where access to sanitation, housing, and clean water is limited.